victronenergy/dbus-zwave/README.md

    a measurement, setting or something else.
 They are published under a path with the form:
    `/Interfaces/$HOMEID/Devices/$NODEID/CommandClasses/$COMMANDCLASS/Instances/$INSTANCE/Indexes/$INDEX`.
- - `src/dz_namedvalue.cpp`: Publishes supported values to a predefined path.
-   Used for publishing known Z-Wave values to common paths used by the CCGX.
  - `src/dz_constvalue.cpp`: Publishes a constant value to the D-Bus, not linked to any Z-Wave value.
  - `src/dz_setting.cpp`: Publishes a setting to the CCGX settings service on D-Bus.
+ - `src/values/*.cpp`: Classes containing custom business logic to publish specific values to predefined paths and provide value-specific functionality.

 For now, the serial port used for connecting is hardcoded in `task.cpp`, change `defaultDriver = "/dev/ttyACM0"` to whatever you need and recompile.